 - Isotretenoin.
 This drug belongs to a class of medications called retinoids.
 Although it is typically used to treat acne, researchers are studying whether it might also help prevent head and neck cancer from returning.

-The prognosis for head and neck cancers depends on the size of the tumor and whether/how far the cancer has spread.
-This will be determined using a staging system specific for the type of cancer.
+The prognosis for head and neck cancers depends on the size of the tumor and whether/how far cancer has spread.
+This will be determined using a staging system specific to the type of cancer.
 Cancers that are discovered and treated early as well as localized cancers typically have a better prognosis than those that have spread.